hpi-swa/ipolyglot/README.md

 Make sure to [install](https://www.graalvm.org/downloads) GraalVM (latest tested version is v19.0.2) and ensure GraalVM's `node` and `npm` are in your `PATH`.

-To install the kernel on linux follow these steps:
+To install the kernel on Linux follow these steps:
 ```sh
 # 0. download and setup GraalVM
 # 1. install python and pip: